D-Cumming/electrode-innovation-group.github.io/_projects/yses.md

     </div>
 </div>
 <div class="caption">
     Two images taken about one year apart show the common proper motion of the YSES 1 planets and their parent star through the Galaxy, shown with the jumping of the background stars.
-Credit: A. Bohn/Leiden from <a href="https://home.strw.leidenuniv.nl/~kenworthy/papers/2020ApJ...898L..16B.pdf">Bohn, Kenworthy, Ginski et al. (2020)</a>.
+Credit: A. Bohn/Leiden {% cite 2020ApJ...898L..16B %}.
 </div>